CatoTH/antragsgruen/README.md

 ### Command Line Commands

-Force a new password for an user:
+Force a new password for a user:
 ```bash
 ./yii admin/set-user-password user@example.org mynewpassword
 ```